How to remap keys with PowerToys on Windows 11

 Summary

-You can easily remap keys on Windows 11 using Microsoft’s free PowerToys utility, changing what each button does to fit your needs.
+Remapping keys on Windows 11 with Microsoft's free PowerToys utility lets you change what each button does to fit your needs.

 How to rebind a key with PowerToys?